-For performance assessment, we use hierarchical averaging of F1 scores across classes, demographic groups, and datasets.
-For fairness, following \citep{hort2024bias}, we measure popular fairness metrics including Equal Opportunity Difference (EOD), Predictive Parity (PP), and performance variance metrics ($\sigma_{\text{F1}}$, $\Delta\text{F1}$) to capture equity across demographic groups.
-To balance the fairness-utility tradeoff, following \citep{jin2024fairmedfm}, we adopt Equity Scaling metrics (F1$_{\text{ES}}$, Acc$_{\text{ES}}$) that penalize models achieving high average performance at the cost of large demographic disparities.
-Full mathematical definitions and detailed descriptions of all metrics are provided in Appendix~\ref{app:eval_metrics}.
+\textbf{Evaluation Metrics.} For performance, we use hierarchical averaging of F1 scores across classes, demographic groups, and datasets.
+For fairness, following \citep{hort2024bias}, we report Equal Opportunity Difference (EOD), Predictive Parity (PP), and performance-variance metrics ($\sigma_{\text{F1}}$, $\Delta\text{F1}$).
+For the fairness-utility tradeoff, following \citep{jin2024fairmedfm}, we report Equity Scaling metrics (F1$_{\text{ES}}$, Acc$_{\text{ES}}$) that penalize models with large demographic disparities.
+Full definitions are in App.~\ref{app:eval_metrics}.

 \textbf{Released Models.} As an artifact of this work, we publicly release two equitability-aware clinical VLLMs trained with EQPO. \textbf{EquiMedGemma-4B} is fine-tuned from MedGemma-4B \citep{sellergren2025medgemma}, and \textbf{EquiQoQ-Med3-8B} is fine-tuned from QoQ-Med3-8B \cite{dai2025qoq3}; both are produced by a unified single-pass run on the 7 clinical datasets in Tab.~\ref{tab:our_dataset}.
 We release the model weights, training pipeline, and evaluation scripts alongside the demographic-stratified result splits used in this paper.